About the iPGCE

 |Investigating strategies for raising pupil learning and achievement||30||7||Core|

-- Be in a teaching role by the time you start the programme in a school where the working language is English
+- Be in a teaching role by the time they start the programme in a school where the working language is English

 - Hold a degree awarded by a UK University or a recognised degree equivalent qualification

-- If English is not your first language, you must achieve IELTS 6.5 or equivalent (no less than 6.0 in any element).
-English language qualifications must have been completed no more than two years prior to the programme start date.
-IELTS also cannot be used as an equivalency for GCSE English.
+- If English is not their first language, they must achieve IELTS 6.5 or equivalent (no less than 6.0 in any element)

 - Have day-to-day access to a computer and the internet and regular access to a classroom context

-The iPGCE programme is part-time, and we expect you to be studying for approximately one academic year to complete it.
+The iPGCE programme is part-time, and we expect your staff to be studying for approximately one academic year to complete it.